Configurational temperature in active matter. I. Lines of invariant physics in the phase diagram of the Ornstein-Uhlenbeck model: Theoretical justification of the procedure

-How can the canonical-ensemble-based characteristic energy $k_B\Tc$ provide the relevant energy scale for identifying invariant active-matter physics upon a density change?
-While the energy $k_B\Tc$ \textit{per se} may not have physical relevance in active-matter models, we argue below that the ratio $\Tc(\rho)/\Tc(\rho_0)$ determines the ratio of the relevant energy scales at the two densities.
-To arrive at this conclusion, it is necessary to first summarize some recent findings.
+How can the characteristic energy $k_B\Tc$ of the canonical ensemble be relevant for identifying lines of invariant physics for an active-matter system?
+While the energy $k_B\Tc$ \textit{per se} is not important, we argue below that the \textit{ratio} $\Tc(\rho)/\Tc(\rho_0)$ determines the \textit{ratio} of the relevant energy scales at the two densities in question.
+To arrive at this conclusion, we first summarize relevant aspects of the isomorph theory.